B-5 rehabilitation planning meetings

 Information on patient priorities.

-Even if the patient or family are present, it is vital that you give any information about the patient’s wishes, priorities, and expectations that might affect the choice of goals and interventions.
+Even if the patient or family are present, you must give any information about the patient’s wishes, priorities, and expectations that might affect the choice of goals and interventions.
 You should ensure that everyone considers the “bigger picture”, the patient in their broader life now and in the future.

 Learning

-This can be extended to discussing the meeting with some or all the participants within an hour or so, with an agreed short time to prevent over-analysis.
-The agenda should be simple – what went well, what could have been better, and what we learned.
+This can be extended to discussing the meeting with some or all the participants within an hour or so, with an agreed-upon short time to prevent over-analysis.
+The agenda should be simple: what went well, what could have been better, and what we learned.

-A Case Conference Assessment Tool, often abbreviated to cCAT, may be used by individual participants to gain feedback on their performance.
+Individual participants may use a case conference assessment tool, often abbreviated to cCAT, to gain feedback on their performance.
 It was developed for doctors in training but can be used by any profession.
 It was also designed for an archetypal meeting with the patient and family present, but it can be adapted.
-Due to its shortcomings, a new tool, the Meeting Assessment Tool, is currently being developed by some UK trainees in Rehabilitation Medicine.
+Due to its shortcomings, some UK rehabilitation medicine trainees considered developing a new tool, the Meeting Assessment Tool.
+Unfortunately, the tool was not fully developed and evaluated.

 A second tool can be used to study the planning meeting itself; it is a 20-item questionnaire covering four aspects of a session.
 One of them asks the respondent to rate their contribution, which would also provide headings for a more detailed reflection on a meeting.
-It has been used to study planning meetings in the UK by Siva Nair and me.
+Siva Nair and I have used it to study planning meetings in the UK.
 If anyone wishes to obtain more information about the conferences held in their service, a 36-item questionnaire for staff about meetings is available.

 Conclusion

 Rehabilitation planning meetings have been observed and evaluated, though not very extensively.
-I am still looking for much written about how to structure and run them, what participants need to know, and the skills required.
+I am still looking for much written about structuring and running them, what participants need to know, and the skills required.
 Most of the ideas here come from experience and studies of meetings in business.
 However, there are tools for assessing and giving feedback on the performance of individuals and also for evaluating and providing feedback on single sessions.
-Suppose one adds feedback from reflection, alone or with others, on what went well, what could have been better, and what was learned.
-In that case, most people will soon be much better at participating in and chairing rehabilitation meetings.
+If one adds feedback from reflection, alone or with others, on what went well, what could have been better, and what was learned, most people will soon be much better at participating in and chairing rehabilitation meetings.
+Rehabilitation planning is a team activity, so every team member should explicitly learn how they best engage in it.
+The whole team should aim to have all the knowledge and skills described here and continually improve by reflecting on their performance.